Sufficient conditions for bipartite rigidity, symmetric completability and hyperconnectivity of graphs: Acknowledgements

 \section{Acknowledgements}

 BJ was supported by the MTA Distinguished Guest Scientist Fellowship Programme 2025.
-TJ was supported by the MTA-ELTE Momentum Matroid Optimization Research Group and the National Research, Development and Innovation Fund of Hungary, financed under the ELTE TKP 2021-NKTA-62 funding scheme.
+TJ was supported by the National Research, Development and Innovation Office of Hungary, grant no. Advanced 152786, the MTA-ELTE Momentum Matroid Optimization Research Group, and the National Research, Development and Innovation Fund of Hungary, financed under the ELTE TKP 2021-NKTA-62 funding scheme.